 In general, the "incoming call handling treatment" form for a trunk group can be used to manipulate the digits received for an incoming call if necessary.
 Since Session Manager is present, Session Manager can be used to perform digit conversion using an Adaptation, and digit manipulation via the Communication Manager incoming call handling table may not be necessary.
-If the DID number sent by Clearcom is left unchanged by Session Manager, then the DID number can be mapped to an extension using the incoming call handling treatment of the receiving trunk group.
+If the DID number sent by WorldNet is left unchanged by Session Manager, then the DID number can be mapped to an extension using the incoming call handling treatment of the receiving trunk group.
 Use the change inc-call-handling-trmt command to create an entry for each DID.
-The country code for Mexico (52) may not be require for local calls within Mexico (only require for international dialing).
+The screenshot below only shows one DID entry as an example, for the compliance test Session Manager was used to perform digit conversion using an Adaptation (refer to Section 7.4.1).